 Dharamshala is a beautifully spurring hill station located 17 km north-east of Kangra District in Himachal Pradesh state of India.
 Since 1960, this serene locality is the humble abode of his Holiness Dalai Lama and seat of Tibetan government in exile.

-This hilly area is bordered by enthralling snow-capped mountains on its three sides and a sprawling valley on the other.
+This hilly area has an elevation of 1475 meters above sea level and bordered by enthralling snow-capped mountains on its three sides and a sprawling valley on the other.
 It is popularly termed as "Queen of Hills".
 Travelers are enticed by the lush green tea gardens, conifers and deodar trees which are the major vegetation of this region.
-Once this small area was the headquarters for the Britiish in the state of Himachal Pradesh.
+Once upon a time this area was the British headquarters in state of Himachal Pradesh.

 Dharamshala is divided into two distinct parts.
 The lower region comprises of government and civil offices, court, Bazaar etc., while the upper region possesses historically important spots like McLeod Ganj and Forsythe Ganj.
 Dharamshala is the place where trekking is quite easy as compared to other hill stations.
 Adventure lovers can trek amidst the lush greenery as well as with the snow.
 There is base camp for travelers from where one can start exploring the nearest mountains.
 There are many picnic spots and trekking spots like Triund and Dharamkot which are 17 km and 11 km away respectively.

 Dharmshala is perfect place for camping as it enjoys pleasant weather almost all round the year except peak winters.
 Situated in lush green Kangra Valley and snow laden mountain peaks, along with numerous waterfall, lakes and narrow streams, Dharamsala is one of the top tourist destinations in Himachal Pradesh.